va loan network white logo

 Connecticut Housing Finance Authority (CHFA)

-CHFA offers affordable mortgage programs and down payment assistance for first-time homebuyers, including veterans.
+• CHFA offers affordable mortgage programs and support for eligible buyers, including Veterans, through participating lenders statewide.

 Frequently Asked Questions